KAmii-cxo/KAmii-cxo/README.md

 - Google Cybersecurity Projects [here](https://github.com/KAmii-cxo/Google-Cybersecurity-Certs-Projects)

-Wait for some hand-ons labs to be upload like basic python for ethical hacking, configuration and malware analysis, OSINT and etc.
+Wait for some hand-ons labs to be upload like basic python for ethical hacking, configuration and malware analysis, OSINT and tyrhackme journey etc.

 ## Certifications